9 Commonwealth

 Otis Norcross was an importer and dealer in crockery.
 He served as Mayor of Boston in 1867.

-The Norcross’s four children lived with them: Otis Norcross, Jr., Addison Norcross, Laura Norcross, and Grenville Howland Norcross.
+The Norcross’s four surviving children lived with them: Laura Norcross, Otis Norcross, Jr., Addison Norcross, and Grenville Howland Norcross

 Addison Norcross died in October of 1873.
 Otis Norcross, Jr., an attorney, married in January of 1881 to Susannah Ruggles Plympton.
 After their marriage, they lived at 249 Marlborough.